hongrzhu/uTravel/README.md

 - [ ] Offline mode with cached data
 - [ ] Social sharing features
 - [ ] Trip cost estimation
-- [ ] Real-time updates for weather and traffic

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments